ngafur/MPC_MultiRobot_Motion_Planning/README.md

 ```
 3- **Run the Online trajectory planner using DMPC algorithm for two robots.**

-1. First you need to run the following codes on certain environment
+1. First you need to open the right directory

 ```bash
 cd ~/kokobot_OS/onlineTrajectoryPlanner